Falklands Islands (Malvinas): Forensic identification of fallen Argentine soldiers begins

 The International Committee of the Red Cross (ICRC) has begun a second phase of forensic work to identify Argentine soldiers buried on the Falklands Islands (Malvinas).

-The Second Humanitarian Project Plan (HPP 2) will involve the exhumation of human remains belonging to a number of individuals located within one grave known as C.1.10 at Argentine military cemetery close Darwin.
+The Second Humanitarian Project Plan (HPP 2) will involve the exhumation of human remains belonging to a number of individuals located within one grave known as C.1.10 at Argentine military cemetery in Darwin .
 The team will also assess an area called Teal Inlet/Caleta Trullo to investigate whether there is a grave that contains remains of Argentine soldiers.

 This new phase follows the implementation of the First Humanitarian Project Plan (HPP 1), which led to the exhumation of the remains of 122 Argentine soldiers at Darwin cemetery.
 Following DNA sample testing with the families, 115 soldiers have since been identified.
 The HPP 1 was the first such project with a specific joint mandate from two States that had been on opposite sides in an armed conflict.
 “The main aim of this work is to allow the families to grieve with dignity,” said the ICRC project manager of HPP 2, Laurent Corbaz.
 “They have had to endure so many years of uncertainty, so we will do whatever we can to provide them with answers.
 Families of those who have died in armed conflicts are entitled to have their loved ones identified – this is a requirement under international humanitarian law,” he explained.